 Renalytix to Present at H.C.
 Wainwright 24th Annual Global Investment Conference

-NEW YORK and SALT LAKE CITY, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Renalytix plc RNLX RENX today announced the company will participate in a fireside chat at the H.C.
+/EIN News/ -- NEW YORK and SALT LAKE CITY, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Renalytix plc (NASDAQ: RNLX) (LSE: RENX) today announced the company will participate in a fireside chat at the H.C.
 Wainwright 24th Annual Global Investment Conference to be held September 12-14, 2022.
-Interested parties may access a live and archived webcast of the presentation on the "Investors" section of the Company's website at https://investors.renalytix.com beginning at 7:00 a.m.
+Interested parties may access a live and archived webcast of the presentation on the “Investors” section of the Company’s website at https://investors.renalytix.com beginning at 7:00 a.m.
 Eastern Time on September 12, 2022.

 About Renalytix

-Renalytix RNLX RENX is an in-vitro diagnostics and laboratory services company that is the global founder and leader in the new field of bioprognosis™ for kidney health.
+Renalytix (NASDAQ: RNLX) (LSE: RENX) is an in-vitro diagnostics and laboratory services company that is the global founder and leader in the new field of bioprognosis™ for kidney health.
 The leadership team, with a combined 200+ years of healthcare and in-vitro diagnostic experience, has designed its KidneyIntelX laboratory-developed test to enable risk assessment for rapid progressive decline in kidney function in adult patients with T2D with early CKD stages 1-3.
 We believe that by understanding how disease will progress, patients and providers can take action early to improve outcomes and reduce overall health system costs.
 For more information, visit www.renalytix.com.

 For further information, please contact: